TRUIST FINANCIAL CORPORATION

 BANK

-HIGHER RATE THAN 96% OF SCORED PEERS
+LOWER RATE THAN 67% OF SCORED PEERS

-Data last verified: April 2026 snapshot|19 federal data sources|Methodology ›
+Data last verified: May 2026 snapshot|19 federal data sources|Methodology ›

 Complaint rate · per 1,000 customersscale 0–10